Why We Are Called the Friesen Center

 Joe died at 49.
 At the funeral and afterwards there were so many, many people who came to his daughter and told her how he had helped them when they were in need and gave examples of the things he had done for them.

 In May 2013, the center was renamed the Friesen Center for Volunteer Service in honor of Dr. Norris Friesen, who holds a lifelong commitment to serving others.
 Dr. Friesen became Dean of Student Services in 1985, and then was named Vice President for Student Development in 1993.
 In 2002, he was appointed Interim Academic Dean and in 2003 was appointed Vice President and Dean of the University while continuing to teach German.
-He currently serves as the Director of Institutional Effectiveness and a professor of German.
-He coordinates new faculty development, assists in developing and implementing strategies to recruit Chinese students, and organizes and leads cross-cultural experiences.
+He currently serves as the Director of the Friesen Center for Volunteer Service.